THEME: BEATITUDES OF FAMILY LIFE

 - Blessed is the family whose members work hard, for they shall not want.
 Though prayer is paramount to family life, prayer alone may not be able to put food on the family dining table.
 Members of the family, especially the parents like the carpenter St. Joseph, should work hard to ensure their sustenance.

 - Blessed is the family whose members face challenges together, for they shall overcome them.
 Blessed Joseph and Mother Mary were united in facing the danger of King Herod killing the child Jesus, and so they thwarted the king’s murderous plan.
-When Blessed Joseph received the angel’s message that he should take the child and his mother to Egypt, he did not respond by saying the One who was responsible for the conception is mightier than King Herod and so he should deal with the problem.
-Rather, Blessed Joseph obediently acted as the angel said.
+When Blessed Joseph received the angel’s message that he should take the child and His mother to Egypt, he did not respond by saying that the One who was responsible for the conception is mightier than King Herod and so He should deal with the problem.
+Rather, Blessed Joseph obediently acted as the angel had said.
 Therefore, when a challenge arises in a family, it is not the time to resort to a blame game, but to face it together.

 - Blessed is the family whose members communicate well with one another, they shall enjoy mutual trust and support.
 A study done in England in the 1970s revealed that 85% of divorce cases were due to the lack of communication.
-I believe that a more recent study in this era of Internet Communications Technology (ICT) would reveal a higher percentage of divorce as a result of lack of communication.
+I believe that a more recent study in this era of Information and Communications Technology (ICT) would reveal a higher percentage of divorce as a result of lack of communication.
 Communication is, therefore, key to the success of a marriage.
 In today’s gospel story, for instance, Blessed Joseph had to communicate with Mother Mary about the angel’s message of fleeing to Egypt.